driusan/dewm/README.md

 * `Ctrl-Alt-Left/Right` increase/decrease the size of the column with the currently active window.
 (Other columns will be dynamically resized to make up for it.)
+* `Ctrl-Alt-Enter` toggle whether or not the current window is maximized.
 * `Ctrl-Shift-N` create a new column
 * `Ctrl-Shift-D` delete any empty columns